fabianoleittes/fabianoleittes/README.md

 ### Hey, There <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">!

-👨🏾‍💻 I'm Fabiano, a self-taught hacker, lifelong learner, and lead software engineer with +13 years of experience, based in São Paulo, 🇧🇷.
+👨🏾‍💻I'm Fabiano, a self-taught hacker, lifelong learner, and software engineer with +13 years of experience, currently based in São Paulo, 🇧🇷.

 I'm incredibly passionate about software engineering and improving people’s lives with technology.

-I love to use my ability to think strategically, critically, and creatively to solve problems that will ultimately help people.
+I love to use my ability to think strategically, critically, and creatively to solve problems with the ultimate goal of making a positive impact on people's lives.

 <!--
 **fabianoleittes/fabianoleittes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.